FSB Awards Privacy Notice

 Please note that we may process your personal data for more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out in the table below.

-3. When registering to attend the Awards via Pixl8, you give your consent for Pixl8 to share your data with FSB (Please refer to Pixl8’s Terms & Conditions) and for us to use this data to keep you informed about those specific Awards and any subsequent Awards that we believe would be relevant to your interests.
-Whist registering for the Awards, we will also ask if you are a member of the FSB.
+2. Whilst registering for the Awards, we will ask if you are a member of the FSB.
 If not, and if you give your consent, we will contact you to provide information about the benefits of joining the FSB.

-4. For reasons such as security and health and safety, we may share the data you’ve provided with the venue hosting the Awards.
+3. For reasons such as security and health and safety, we may share the data you’ve provided with the venue hosting the Awards.
 This will always be limited only to data required for specific purposes.
-For example, if you have specified dietary requirements or food allergies we will pass on your name and request to the venue.

 We do not transfer your personal data outside either the United Kingdom or European Economic Area (EEA)